-Duration:30 days (six-week block)Description:Supervised teaching and ongoing observation of practice (full lessons at 50% teaching load by week 2).
-This 50% teaching load will continue until the end of the placement.
-If students and schools are in agreement that they would like to increase this teaching load as the professional experience progresses, UQ is happy to support this.
-Please note: students do not need to teach more than a 50% teaching load unless this has been negotiated between the Pre-Service Teacher and the School.
+Duration:30 days (six-week block)Description:Supervised teaching and ongoing observation of practice (full lessons at 50% teaching load by week 2.
+This 50% teaching load continues until the end of the placement- students and schools can negotiate to complete a higher load, but this is not a UQ requirement).

-Areas for Pre-Service Teacher observation:
+Areas for preservice teacher observation:

-- 2 Assessment moderation (internal and external to a classroom and school) - How student assessment data systemic and class-based is used to evaluate student learning and modify teaching practice - The range of different strategies for reporting to students and parents/carers on student achievement - Professional learning opportunities available to Teachers in schools - 2 How Teachers apply professional learning to improve student learning - Teacher engagement with the following: colleagues, parents/carers and professional teaching networks
+- Assessment moderation (internal and external to a classroom and school) - How student assessment data systemic and class-based is used to evaluate student learning and modify teaching practice - The range of different strategies for reporting to students and parents/carers on student achievement - Professional learning opportunities available to teachers in schools - How teachers apply professional learning to improve student learning - Teacher engagement with the following: colleagues, parents/carers and professional teaching networks

-Assessment: Interim evaluation, Final Professional Experience Recommendations Report (see Appx.
-A) Australian Professional Standards assessed within the school placement: 1.1, 1.3, 1.4, 1.5, 1.6, 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 4.1, 4.2, 4.3, 4.4, 4.5, 5.1, 5.2, 5.3, 5.4, 5.5, 6.3, 7.1, 7.2, 7.3, 7.4
+Assessment: Interim evaluation, Final Professional Experience Recommendations Report (see Appendix A)

+Australian Professional Standards assessed within the school placement: 1.1, 1.3, 1.4, 1.5, 1.6, 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 4.1, 4.2, 4.3, 4.4, 4.5, 5.1, 5.2, 5.3, 5.4, 5.5, 6.3, 7.1, 7.2, 7.3, 7.4

-In the Final Professional Experience Recommendations report, the Supervising Teacher must also include feedback on the Pre-Service Teacher's ability to teach effectively in their primary specialisation.
+In the Final Professional Experience Recommendations report, the supervising teacher must also include feedback on the preservice teacher's ability to teach effectively in their primary specialisation.

-Pre-Service Teachers also undertake the Graduate Teacher Performance Assessment (GTPA) task in this course (please note - this task is assessed by the university only).
-The GTPA is an integrated assessment that connects the academic program and the Professional Experience, and in so doing connects research, theory and practice.
-The GTPA is a single culminating authentic summative assessment designed to demonstrate Pre-Service Teachers' ability to meet the Graduate Teacher Standards and to plan, teach, assess and reflect on their final-year professional practice (see Appendix B & C for further information).
-The GTPA is to be undertaken in the Pre-Service Teacher's area of specialisation.
+Preservice teachers also undertake the Graduate Teacher Performance Assessment (GTPA) task in this course (please note - this task is assessed by the university only).
+The GTPA is an integrated assessment that connects the academic program and the professional experience, and in so doing connects research, theory and practice.
+The GTPA is a single culminating authentic summative assessment designed to demonstrate preservice teachers' ability to meet the Graduate Teacher Standards and to plan, teach, assess and reflect on their final-year professional practice (see Appendix B & C for further information).
+The GTPA is to be undertaken in the preservice teacher's area of specialisation.

-To be successful, the Pre-Service Teacher, on completion of the final Professional Experience must meet the Australian Professional Standards for Teachers (Graduate Career Stage) as adopted by the QCT by:
+To be successful, the preservice teacher, on completion of the final professional experience must meet the Australian Professional Standards for Teachers (Graduate Career Stage) as adopted by the QCT by: